Custom Routing in ASP.NET Core MVC

 https://localhost:44359/Student/Details/10

-In order to achieve this, we need to use optional parameters in our convention-based routing by adding a question mark “?” to the optional route parameter’s constraint.
-In our example, we want to mark the id parameter as an optional parameter as well as we also want this parameter to accept only integer values.
+In order to achieve this, we need to use optional parameters in our convention-based routing by adding a question mark “?” to the optional route parameter constraint.
+In our example, we want to mark the id parameter as an optional parameter and accept only integer values.
 So, in the URL pattern, we need to specify the id parameter as “id:int?“.
-So, we need to modify the MapControllerRoute Middleware Component as follows.
+We need to modify the MapControllerRoute Middleware Component as follows.

 How to Make Route Parameters Optional in ASP.NET Core MVC Application